analogdevicesinc/libiio/CI/azure/README.txt

 	SOURCES=your_app.c

 o MinGW/cygwin
-  - Copy libiio.h, from include/ to your default include directory, and copy the MinGW32/ or MinGW64/ .a files to your default library directory.
+  - Copy iio.h, from include/ to your default include directory, and copy the MinGW32/ or MinGW64/ .a files to your default library directory.
     Or, if you don't want to use the default locations, make sure that you feed the relevant -I and -L options to the compiler.